Using the impact network

 Figure 2.
 An Impact Network:

 Write the initial issue in a circle in the center of a blank flip-chart page.
 Then, identify five or six first-order impacts until the space around the initial event is occupied.
 Next, identify the second order impacts by repeating the process for each first-order impact identified by the team.
 Again, the task is to determine the possible impacts if this event were to occur.
 Repeat these steps for third- and fourth-order impacts, or as far as the team would like to go.
 Also, be aware of any feedback loops between levels of impact.
-Be prepared to discuss the impact network with the entire conference.
+Be prepared to discuss the impact network with the entire workshop.

 Morrison, J. L., Renfro, W. L., and Boucher, W. I. (1984).
 Futures Research and the Strategic Planning Process.
 ASHE/ERIC Clearinghouse on Higher Education Research Report Series Number 9.

 |All material within the HORIZON site, unless otherwise noted, may be distributed freely for educational purposes.
 If you do redistribute any of this material, it must retain this copyright notice and you must use appropriate citation including the URL.
 Also, we would appreciate your sending James L. Morrison a note as to how you are using it.
 HTML and design by Noel Fiser, ©2006.
 Page last modified: 8/29/2005 4:53:41 PM.
 11739 visitors since February 2000.|